cimug-org/cim-compare/README.md

 This particular usage takes the following form:

 ```
-java -jar cim-compare-1.2.0.jar <comparison-results-xml-file> [<output-directory-or-html-file>] [--package=<iec-package-name>] [--include-diagrams] [--image-type=<image-files-extension>] [--minimal] [--zip]
+java -jar cim-compare-1.2.0.jar <comparison-results-xml-file> [<output-directory-or-html-file>] [--package=<iec-package-name>] [--include-diagrams] [--image-type=<image-file-extension>] [--minimal] [--zip]
 ```

 *Parameter Details*:

 **\<comparison-results-xml-file\> (Required):** The model comparison file.
 When not specified as an absolute file path the location of the file is assumed to be the directory the utility is being executed in.

-**[\<output-directory-or-html-file\>] (Optional):** An output directory or an output HTML file.
-In the case where a directory is specified for this parameter it must exist or execution will terminate with an appropriate error.
-When an HTML file is provided it may be specified as an absolute file path or as simply the name of the HTML file to be generated.
-If not specified then the application will generate an HTML file whose name is derived from the two input files.
+**[\<output-directory-or-html-file\>] (Optional)**: An output directory or an output HTML file.
+In the case where a directory is specified but does not exist it will be created.
+The same is true for the parent directory of a specified HTML file if it does not exist.
+When an HTML file is provided it may be specified as an absolute file path or as the simple name of an HTML file to be generated.
+If this command line option is not specified then **cim-compare** will generate an HTML file whose name is derived from the two input files.

 **[--package=\<iec-package-name\>] (Optional):** The root package to compare and generate the comparison report on.
 Appearing at the end of the command-line after file and directory specifications, the package must exist in both the baseline and destination models (e.g. --package=IEC61970, --package=IEC61968, --package=IEC62325, --package=TC57CIM, etc.) and be specified with two leading dashes (--).
 Note that when no IEC package name is specified that the report is generated from the root package in the models.